-Integrity is one of our three Meggitt values and we are committed to achieving the highest standards of ethical conduct in our business.
-We also expect the same commitment from our suppliers and others working on our behalf.
+Integrity is one of our three Meggitt Values and we are committed to achieving the highest standards of ethical conduct in our business.
+We also expect the same commitment from our suppliers and all others working on our behalf.
 Our Policies reflect this commitment.

 The Meggitt Code of Conduct applies to our entire workforce, whatever their job and wherever they are located.
 The Code sets out our commitment to:

 and is clear that non-compliance with requirements of the Code could result in disciplinary action, including probation, suspension and termination of employment and legal action.

 The Code of Conduct is supported by a number of other policies that clarify the behaviour expected by Group employees and set out minimum standards to be applied throughout the Group.